Nissan 350Z: Models

-Released on July 2002 in Japan at reorganized Nissan Japanese dealerships called Nissan Blue Stage, and August 20, 2002 in the U.S., the 350Z coupé was available in 5 trim packages: '350Z' (Base), 'Enthusiast', 'Performance', 'Touring', and 'Track' editions.
+Unveiled in 2001 Tokyo Motor Show as the pre-production model, then released in July 2002 in Japan at reorganized Nissan Japanese dealerships called Nissan Blue Stage, and August 20, 2002 in the U.S., the 350Z coupé was available in 5 trim packages: '350Z' (Base), 'Enthusiast', 'Performance', 'Touring', and 'Track' editions.
 In Europe, only the 'Track' trim was available, although it was badged and marketed as '350Z'.
 The Base model did not include a VLSD or Traction Control and was only available with cloth seats.
 It did not include cruise control, nor power or heated seats.
 The Enthusiast model came with traction control, a VLSD, and cruise control.
 The Performance model came with larger 18-inch wheels, front air dam, rear spoiler, optional Brembo brakes, and VDC instead of Traction Control.
 Touring was made more of the luxury model.
 It had power, leather, heated seats, VDC, a VLSD, xenon headlamps, optional Brembo brakes, 18-inch wheels, and optional GPS Navigation.
 The Track model included Brembo brakes, front air dam, rear spoiler, traction control, cloth seats, 18-inch wheels, VLSD, and optional GPS Navigation.

 In 2004 Nissan introduced the 350Z Roadster with an electrically retractable soft-top roof.
 In the U.S. market the car was available in two trim packages (Enthusiast and Touring), while in Europe, the same versions as the coupé were offered.
 Nissan added the Grand Touring (GT) trim to the Roadster trim packages for 2005.

 In 2005 Nissan launched the 35th Anniversary edition, with a revised exterior and interior (see Special Editions below).
 Early 2005 model-year 35th anniversary edition models were equipped with the original VQ35DE engine with 287HP/274TQ and an automatic transmission.
 In January 2005, Nissan introduced the 35th Anniversary 6-speed manual models and Track models (mid-year introduction), which included the updated VQ35DE 300HP/260TQ 'Rev-up' engine and new updated CD009 manual transmission as well as minor changes to suspension tuning and parts.